Ask A Counsellor - Answered

 Sex addiction is ruining my relationship

-Thank your for turning to Insight Psychological.
-I admire your honesty and willingness to address this issue.
-The issue you have presented with is quite complex and unfortunately there is not a simple answer to your question.
+Thank your for bring honest and willing to address this issue.
+The issue you have presented with is quite complex and unfortunately there is no simple answer to your question.

-Given the information you have provided, it sounds like you have great emotional intimacy and depth with your partner but you don't physically desire or become aroused by her the way that you want to.
-You indicated that you are more attracted to voluptuous women than thinner women.
+Given the information you provided, it sounds like you have great emotional intimacy and depth with your partner, but you don't physically desire or become aroused by her the way that you want to.
 The desire for a particular woman or body type can be referred to as an arousal template, and is often developed in adolescence.
-Your desire for voluptuous women is influenced by your previous sexual experiences, past relationships, and current activities that reinforce this desire including porn use, fantasizing about voluptuous women, and communicating with previous sexual partners.
+Your desire for voluptuous women is influenced by your previous sexual experiences, past relationships, and current activities that reinforce this desire including porn use, fantasizing about voluptuous women, and communicating with; previous sexual partners.
 Such activities get in the way of your relationship and disconnect you sexually from your partner.

-If you want to become more aroused by your partner and experience orgasm with her, it will involve a process of disengaging from activities that reinforce your desire for voluptuous women, tuning into your sexual experiences with your partner, and adapting and reprogramming your arousal template to include your partner's body type.
+If you want to become more aroused by your partner and experience orgasm with her it will involve a process of disengaging from activities that reinforce your desire for voluptuous women, tuning into the sexual experiences with your partner, and "reprogramming" your arousal template to include your partner's body type.

-There is a lot left to explore in regards to this matter, so if you would like to follow up on this discussion, please give our office a call at 780-461-1717 to book an appointment with one of our therapists.
+There is a lot left to explore in regards to this matter, so if you would like to follow up on this discussion, please contact our office to book an appointment with one of our therapists.

 Ashley Hoogenberg, M.Sc.
 MFT, Registered Psychologist, Certified Grief Recovery Specialist®